 Ford Focus review - Engines, performance and drive

 In either of its two suspension configurations, the Focus is more fun than a family car has any right to be.

 The first thing to know is that the Focus gets a couple of different suspension configurations depending on which engine you choose.
-Opt for the 1.0-litre EcoBoost petrol or the 1.5-litre EcoBlue diesel and you’ll get relatively simple twist-beam rear suspension; go for the 1.5-litre petrol or the 2.0 diesel (no longer offered on the price list) and your car will feature a multi-link set-up.
+Opt for the 1.0-litre EcoBoost petrol or the 1.5-litre EcoBlue diesel and you’ll get relatively simple twist-beam rear suspension; go for the 2.0 diesel (no longer offered on the price list) and your car will feature a multi-link set-up.
 Picking ST-Line or ST-Line X lowers the set-up by 10mm, incidentally, regardless of which suspension layout is at the back.

 It shouldn’t bother you much anyway because, regardless of suspension layout, the Focus is the best-handling family car around.
 Start your journey in town and you’ll find the car quick to respond when you turn the wheel to cut through traffic.
 But this doesn’t mean it’s nervous at speed; there’s just about enough play off-centre for the car to remain composed on motorways.
 It’s comfortable, too, the primary and secondary rides working nicely to soften all but the very sharpest of jolts from the road.